Identify avoidable revenue shortfalls

 The revenue cycle is complex and comprised of numerous processes and players across a broad spectrum of activities.

 Providers are at risk for losing revenue at many points within the revenue cycle, especially in routine areas of operations where inefficiencies and a lack of communication between departments are common.

 Internal auditors should consider evaluating revenue cycle processes against leading practices and identify needed improvements.
 By recognizing potential points of failure in the revenue cycle and focusing on high value areas, identified improvements can not only reduce financial leakage, but also improve patient satisfaction and compliance.

 Denials and underpayments management represents a significant opportunity to ensure revenue optimization.
 Specifically, processes for ensuring payment accuracy and correctly identifying and resolving denials and underpayments are critical to maintaining a healthy bottom line.
 The focus is not only the identification of payment inaccuracies, but also appealing denials and underpayments with the payers, watching data trends and reporting issues

 upstream to effect improvements in people, processes and technology.

 Revenue cycle improvement assessments should include verification and analysis procedures for the items in Exhibit 1.

 2. Reduce backlog and aggressively pursue resolution of denied claims.

-3. Prioritise collection/appeals efforts to maximise yield based on volume, dollar value and probability of collecting.
+3. Prioritize collection/appeals efforts to maximize yield based on volume, dollar value and probability of collecting.